Other / mixed grade configuration · Deerfield Beach, FL

 What is the racial and ethnic makeup of Deerfield Park Elementary School?

-The largest demographic group at Deerfield Park Elementary School is African American at 85.4%.
-The school serves a diverse student body in DEERFIELD BEACH, FL.
+The largest demographic group at Deerfield Park Elementary School is African American at 85.4% of enrollment, in Deerfield Beach, FL.

 What is the Resource Investment Index for Deerfield Park Elementary School?

-Deerfield Park Elementary School has a Resource Investment Index of 30/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Deerfield Park Elementary School has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page